 Caring for someone with dementia can be daunting.
 As a caregiver, you may feel sad and frustrated as you realize your loved one is unable to recognize those closest to them or is forgetting cherished memories.
 You may also be trying to figure out how to handle practical dementia care challenges, such as keeping your loved one safe as their disease progresses.

-You’re not alone — more than 16 million Americans provide unpaid care for family and friends with dementia each year, according to estimates by the Centers for Disease Control and Prevention (CDC).
+You’re not alone — more than 16 million Americans provide unpaid dementia elderly care for family and friends each year, according to estimates by the Centers for Disease Control and Prevention (CDC).

-Many choose to care for their relatives with dementia at home.
-But as their disease progresses, it may be difficult to manage certain dementia behaviors.
-There may be a time when you need help caring for your loved one.
-Read on to understand how to get help and learn about the different dementia care options available.
+Many family caregivers choose to support a relative with dementia at home.
+But as their disease progresses, caring for someone with dementia alone may become difficult to manage.
+If a time comes when you need help caring for your elderly loved one, help is available.
+Read on to understand how to get help taking care of an elderly relative with dementia, and what resources and care options are available.

-Personality changes and difficult behaviors associated with dementia can pose some of the greatest challenges in dementia care.
-If you’re considering becoming your parent’s caregiver, it’s important to think about what caregiving entails and understand what to expect.
-People with dementia may experience:
+Personality and memory changes can pose some of the greatest challenges in dementia elderly care.
+If you’re considering caring for someone with dementia, it’s important to understand what to expect and track dementia symptoms.
+People with dementia may experience physical symptoms, including:

 Our advisors help 300,000 families each year find the right senior care for their loved ones.